-Governments place legal requirements on industry to protect data and privacy.
+Governments place legal requirements on industries to protect data and privacy.
 We provide features and functions to help you meet these requirements.

 Read Access Logging

-Read Access Logging is used to monitor and log read access to sensitive data.
+Read Access Logging (RAL) is used to monitor and log read access to sensitive data.
 Data may be categorized as sensitive by law, by external company policy, or by internal company policy.
-Read Access Logging enables you to answer questions about who accessed particular data within a specified time frame.
-Such questions could be:

 Cloud Elements does not store any sensitive personal data.For more information about audit logs, see User Management via API in the Roles tab.